SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Note: It can be quite sunny here, so pack sunscreen.

 Point Bonita Lighthouse is a true treasure of northern California.
-It was built in 1855 and helped ships navigate the incredibly dangerous San Francisco bay.
+It was built in 1855 and helped ships navigate the incredibly dangerous San Francisco Bay.
 Even though it is over 170 years old, it is still a functioning lighthouse used by the U.S. Coast Guard.

 The best part is that they allow visitors a few days a week.

-Unlike many beaches in and around San Francisco bay, Stinson is perfect for swimming.
+Unlike many beaches in and around San Francisco Bay, Stinson is perfect for swimming.
 It is also one of the few with lifeguards during the summers, so it is about as safe as anything here.

-If you are a surfer or a windsurfer, you will enjoy this gorgeous white sand beach as the waves and winds are perfect.
+If you are a surfer or a windsurfer, you will enjoy this gorgeous white sand beach, as the waves and winds are perfect.

 Tenessee Valley is another fantastic place to explore the great outdoors.
 From the parking lot, you can head off on several trails, including one 1.7-mile trail that takes you down to the Tennessee Valley Beach Overlook.

-If you hike the trail to the beach and arrive at low tide, you might see the remains of the S.S.
-Tennessee shipwreck.
+If you hike the trail to the beach and arrive at low tide, you might see the remains of the SS Tennessee shipwreck.
 I highly recommend it.

-Another low tide event is exploring the cove.
+Another low-tide event is exploring the cove.
 It is fun and a bit spooky!

 No dogs allowed.

 This place is AWESOME!
-It features the most restored Nike missile site in the U.S.A.
+It features the most restored Nike missile site in the US.
 Built for the Cold War and open from 1953 to 1979, this site would have been used if needed during a world war.

 The Nike Missile Site is only open a few days and hours each week, so you will want to call ahead and ensure a tour is available for your time here.